-- Aldehydes – This is a toxic gas that is put into the air when things are not working correctly.
+- Aldehydes – This toxic gas is put into the air when things are not working correctly.
 You can tell by the smell and the metallic taste in your mouth.

-- Dead Plants – It is always good to have live plants in your house.
-When you use propane to heat it, you can bet that you have some excess carbon monixide in the air if the plant starts to wither up and die.
+- Dead Plants – Having live plants in your house is always good.
+When you use propane to heat it, you can bet you have some excess carbon monoxide in the air if the plant starts to wither up and die.

 - Health Symptoms – There are many health symptoms that excessive toxins in the air can cause.
 Headaches, dizziness, nausea, shortness of breath, and some others.
 If you do not feel right, there is probably a good reason.